hoavt/dev/docs/workflow.rst

 It is often *upstream/develop* or sometimes *upstream/master*.
 However, there are cases which are not applied.

-Remember to rebase your workspace branch with the upstream branch as often as possible.
+Remember to rebase your local branch with the remote upstream branch as often as possible.

 Firstly, you must know what the meaning of “Branching Off” is.
 It means you checkout from a branch, then create another branch from that checkout.